Gulf Specimen Marine Lab “Through The Years”

 Our exhibits are never the same twice.
 The marine biological supply operation that supports the laboratory provides a constant flow of animals coming through the lab.
-A wide variety of invertebrates, fishes and algae are routinely collected and shipped to schools and research laboratories, hence no aquarium or standard marine laboratory with static exhibits can compete with it.
+A wide variety of invertebrates, fishes and algae are routinely collected by local fishermen and shipped to schools and research laboratories, hence no aquarium or standard marine laboratory with static exhibits can compete with it.
 At any given time, between one and two hundred species are present.
 Visitors are allowed to pick up and touch many of the animals, including starfish, sea pansies, sand dollars, whelks, clams, etc.

 Whether pre-schoolers, high school, college students or casual visitors, all ask the same fundamental questions: “What is it?
 Where does it live?
 What does it eat?
 What eats it, and how does it reproduce?”

 While visitors are touching and seeing, we use the opportunity to tell them of the problems facing Florida’s ecosystems and how they can protect it.
 In addition to working with children and rehabilitating wounded or sick sea turtles, we work closely with biomedical institutions studying the ocean’s vast storehouse for sources of potential new pharmaceuticals and have become an integral part of numerous research programs all over the United States, Canada and Europe.